Jenniferosei/QnA/README.md

 ##Props

 Props are short for Properties.
 It is a React built-in object that stores the value of attributes of a tag and works similarly to HTML attributes.
+ [HTML attributes are a modifier of an HTML element type.
+An attribute either modifies the default functionality of an element type or provides functionality to certain element types unable to function correctly without them.
+In HTML syntax, an attribute is added to an HTML start tag]
 Props provide a way to pass data from one component to another component.
 Props are passed to the component in the same way as arguments are passed in a function.

 State can also be passed as props to child components